talkdai/dialog/README.md

 ### `.toml` prompt configuration

-The `[prompt.header]` and `[prompt.suggested]` fields are mandatory fields used for processing the conversation and connecting to LLM.
+The `[prompt.header]`, `[prompt.suggested]`, and `[fallback.prompt]` fields are mandatory fields used for processing the conversation and connecting to the LLM.

+The `[fallback.prompt]` field is used when the LLM does not find a compatible embedding on the database, without it, it would allucinate on possible answers for questions outside of the scope of the embeddings.

 It is also possible to add information to the prompt for subcategories, see below for an example of a complete configuration:

 ```toml